mautic/developer-documentation-new/docs/rest_api/emails.rst

 POST parameters
 ---------------

-Mautic accepts the same parameters for editing an Email as those described in :ref:`Email properties <get Email properties>`.
+Accepts the same parameters as those described in :ref:`Create Email <create Email POST parameters>`.
+All parameters are optional.

 Response
 ========